jbcodeforce/ML-studies/docs/features.md

 ```

 **One-hot encoding** creates new columns indicating the presence (or absence) of each possible value in the original data.
-One-hot encoding does not assume an ordering of the categories
+One-hot encoding does not assume an ordering of the categories:

 ```python
 from sklearn.preprocessing import OneHotEncoder